patrick3coffee/thermometer-shield/README.md

     * A4 and A5 in I2C header, but can be used for any purpose.

 ## The progression of scope creep
+There was more to this list that I think I forgot about, but these are the high points.
 * Display temperature and humidity in garage. (done on a breadboard)
 * Do the same in the chicken coop.
 * Make the hum/temp readings control things at specified thresholds.